Take A Relaxing Outdoor Bath At Shibaseki Onsen

 Loved by both tourists and locals Shibaseki Onsen is a very unique onsen, located at the base of a mountain next to a river, with no other hot springs around.
 The only n…

-For a Japanese person, if they go to an onsen and see people with full body tattoos, it may be hard for them to relax and enjoy the bath due to these preconceptions.
-Because the goal of the onsen is to relax both the mind and body, many onsens have banned tattoos in consideration for the many that feel uncomfortable around them.
+In the case of onsen, a Japanese person with these preconceptions may find it hard to relax and enjoy the bath in the presence of tattooed strangers.
+As the goal of the onsen is to relax both the mind and body, many facilities have banned tattoos in consideration for the many who feel uncomfortable around them.
 These long-held rules also apply to foreigners who are clearly not gang members.

 It is a shame that many tattooed visitors come to Japan under the impression that they cannot enter any onsen.
-Luckily, we are here to tell those individuals that the onsen capital of Japan, and not go to an onsen!
-But do not worry, because even though Beppu is a small town, there are many onsens of all different types that do allow tattoos.
-In this place, located on the island of Kyushu, there are approximately 100 onsens that tattooed guests may enter, so no one has to give up on entering an onsen in Japan.
+Luckily, we are here to tell those individuals that the onsen capital of the world, Beppu, is here to welcome all.
+So, you do not have to worry because even though Beppu is a small town, there are many onsen of all different types that do allow tattoos.
+In this place, located on the island of Kyushu, there are approximately 100 onsen that tattooed guests may enter, so no one has to give up on entering an onsen in Japan.

 In addition, we have put together a map of the onsen that allow tattoos so you can check the locations here.